Tool theft insurance for tradespeople in the UK

 - Theft from a secured work site or property

-- Accidental damage to tools on site
+- Accidental damage to tools while on site

 What tool insurance costs